albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # Builder stage

-- Copy the layered JAR created by Gradle, outside from Docker
+- Copy the layered JAR created by Gradle

   ```Dockerfile
   FROM adoptopenjdk:8u262-b10-jre-hotspot as builder